serraict/dremio-mcp-docker/work/design.md

 1. **Dremio MCP Server Container**

-- Runs the official Dremio MCP server.
+- ✅ Runs the official Dremio MCP server.
-- Provides MCP interface to clients.
+- ⏳ Provides MCP interface to clients.

 2. **Token Refresher Container**

-- Retrieves token from Dremio community edition
+- ✅ Retrieves token from Dremio community edition
-- Monitors token expiration continuously.
+- ✅ Monitors token expiration continuously.
-- Restarts MCP server after token refresh.
+- ❌ Restarts MCP server after token refresh - we do not do this because we don't want to give this container access to sudo and docker privileges.

 ### Shared Token Storage